gojp/japanese/README.md

 A Go (golang) package for generating the different possible word forms and conjugations in Japanese.

-This is still under heavy development.
-It's basically only an experiment at this stage.
+This is still in the experimental stage.
 However, later extensions might also include basic grammar parsing, analysis and translation.

 ## Where this is aiming